gobbledygook88/gobbledygook88.github.io/app/_walks/2024-06-04-surrey-valleys.md

     - title: Something seems wrong...
       latitude: 51.30140687405973
       longitude: -0.05371141953981574
-      text: Here we have my favourite park of the walk (sarcasm).
+      text: Here is my favourite part of the walk (sarcasm).
 The book suggests walking forward down the hill across to the other side of the field and over some stiles.
-This no longer exists, but instead a golf course does.
-As is the running theme, a signpost does signal the public footpath still exists across the golf course.
-If you are confident in golf etiquette, feel free to walk on through.
-Alternatively, if you are up for risking your life take the dubious dirt path to the right.
+Unfortunately, what lies ahead these days is a golf course.
+A signpost does signal the public footpath still exists across the golf course.
+If you are confident in golf etiquette (I wasn't), feel free to walk on through.
+Alternatively, and if you are up for some jeopardy, take the dubious dirt path to the right.
 Skirt around the golf course on a steep slope, through thick thorns and dense trees.
 Take good care of where you place your feet.
       images:
       - url: 2024-06-04-surrey-valleys/golf-course.jpg
         alt: Golf course